1. Preheat the oven to 425ºF (220ºC). Line a baking sheet with parchment paper or a silicone baking mat.

 3. Dump in the flour all at once and stir vigorously until the mixture pulls away from the sides into a smooth ball.
 Remove from heat and let rest two minutes, to cool it down a bit.
 At this point, you can scrape the dough into the bowl of a stand mixer fitted with the paddle attachment.
 If you don’t have a mixer, let it cool in the pan, stirring it a few times to let the heat escape.

-5. Add about 3/4s of the grated cheese and the chives, and stir until well-mixed.
+5. Add about 3/4s of the grated cheese, and stir until well-mixed.

 6. Scrape the mixture into a pastry bag fitted with a wide plain tip and pipe the dough into mounds, evenly-spaced apart, making each about the size of a small cherry tomato.

 7. Top each puff with a bit of the remaining cheese, the put the baking sheet in the oven.